There will not be a Conservation Commission Meeting for July.

-The Sullivan Public Library Board of Trustees will hold their monthly meetings on July 9, August 13 and September 10, 2015 at the library.
-Please note that July meeting will be at 7 PM, but the other two will be at 9 AM.
+The Sullivan Public Library Board of Trustees will hold their monthly meetings on August 13 and September 10, 2015 at the library.
+The meetings will be at 9:00 AM.
 The purpose of the meetings will be to formally receive any donations, hear reports, and conduct any business related to the administration of the library.
 As always, the public is welcome.

 August 4 – How to Train Your Dragon 2